-Did you know the locks along the Muskingum River in southeastern Ohio was part of the first lock and dam system built on an inland river?
+Did you know the locks along the Muskingum River in southeastern Ohio were part of the first lock and dam system built on an inland river?

-The navigation system incorporates 10 hand-operated locks which are recognized as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers.
-If that sounds impressive, just think of The Hoover Dam, the Empire State Building and the Golden Gate Bridge.
+The navigation system incorporates ten hand-operated locks and is recognized as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers.
+If that sounds impressive, just think of The Hoover Dam, the Empire State Building, and the Golden Gate Bridge.
 They also hold this distinction.

 While the lock and dam system was a major waterway for transporting goods when it was constructed, it now serves mainly recreational boats.